What To Do When eBay Sales Are Down

 Lightning-fast answers are paramount in sales.
 As the above infographic shows, 45% of customers will abandon a purchase if not answered quickly.
 If you take hours to reply to a pre-purchase question—or even a few minutes too many—someone who was one message away from making a purchase could buy from your competitor instead.

 Speed matters just as much in support.
 3% of customers expect email replies from customer service in just 10 minutes, 10% expect them in one hour, and another 50% within 24 hours.
 The longer it takes, the angrier customers get, and the more likely they are to leave negative Feedback and low DSRs.
+If you need any tips, here are a few on the best way to handle negative eBay feedback.

 So, how do you provide faster responses?